-WP Fluent Forms v3.0.7 comes with inbuilt popup features.
+Fluent Forms comes with inbuilt popup features.
 It offers a button-based popup trigger for now.

-Let’s customize the popup shortcode to change the trigger button text, button design, and background-color, etc.
+- Let’s customize the popup shortcode to change the trigger button text, button design, background color, etc.

-Want to add a custom CSS class to the button so that you can style as you want?
+- Want to add a custom CSS class to the button so that you can style it as you want?
 Go ahead and assign CSS classes (css_class=”myClass myClassAgain”) inside the button shortcode.
-You must use “css_class” as the key to assigning the classes into buttons.
+You must use “css_class” as the key to assigning the classes to buttons.

-These will add the CSS class into the button as shown in the screenshot below so that you can customize your button by your own style
+- These will add the CSS class to the button as shown in the screenshot below so that you can customize your button in your own style

-Congratulations on creating your popup with WP Fluent Forms.
+Congratulations on creating your Popup with Fluent Forms.

 Note that you can use any popup builder like “Popup Maker” or Elementor Popup.
 You just need to add the Fluent Forms shortcode inside the Popup builder.